Case Study: Two Versions of a Trial Brief

 SUMMARY OF ARGUMENT

-SUMMARY JUDGMENT SHOULD BE GRANTED AS TO LIABILITY OF ALL DEFENDANTS BECAUSE PLAINTIFFS HAVE FAILED TO PROVIDE EVIDENCE TO ESTABLISH NECESSARY ELEMENTS OF A § 1983 CLAIM
+I. SUMMARY JUDGMENT MUST BE GRANTED AS TO LIABILITY OF ALL DEFENDANTS BECAUSE PLAINTIFFS HAVE FAILED TO PROVIDE EVIDENCE THAT DEFENDANTS' ACTIONS OR CITY POLICIES, PRACTICES, OR CUSTOMS CAUSED THE VIOLATION OF A CONSTITUTIONAL RIGHT 24

-The Court went on to say that the due process clause was intended to protect people from the state, "not to ensure that the State protected them from each other."
-Id. at 196.
+The Supreme Court specifically rejected state liability for harms caused by third parties in DeShaney, explaining that the due process clause was intended to protect people from the state, "not to ensure that the State protected them from each other."
+Id. at 196.30 Plaintiffs' harm is best redressed in tort claims against the individuals who caused their injuries.
 Courts have traditionally rejected proposed expansions of the due process clause that would "impose federal duties that are analogous to those traditionally imposed by state tort law."
 Collins v.
 City of Harker Heights, 503 U.S. 115, 127 (1992) (citing cases).
 See also Andrea L. v.
 Children & Youth Serv. of Lawrence County, 987 F.Supp.
 418, 423 (W.D.Pa.
 1997) (holding foster child had no due process right to be protected against pregnancy).
-The right to protection from all harm while in state custody, as articulated by plaintiffs, would constitute an undue expansion of due process rights.
+Finding the right to protection from all harm while in state custody would be an undue expansion of due process rights.

 DeShaney made clear that children currently outside state custody cannot claim protection of the due process clause against the state in a § 1983 action.
 DeShaney, 489 U.S. at 198.
 See also Charlie & Nadine H. v.
 Whitman, 83 F.Supp.2d, 476, 506-07 (D.N.J.
 2000) (granting defendants' motion to dismiss as to non-custodial children); Marisol v.
 Guiliani, 929 F.Supp.
 662, 674 (S.D.N.Y.
 1996) (holding non-custodial children do not have same rights as those in custody).
 The DeShaney opinion also emphasized that the state duty of protection only extends to an individual the state holds "against his will."
 DeShaney, 489 U.S. at 200.